 Background – Before joining Berkshire Hathaway, Munger ran Wesco Financial Corporation, a highly successful investment firm which was acquired by Berkshire.
 He also founded two other small investment firms.

-Responsibilities – His role is primarily an advisory role.
-Because of his age he is not a candidate to succeed Warren Buffett.
+Responsibilities – His role is primarily advisory.
+Because of his age, he is not a candidate to succeed Warren Buffett.

 Anthony Noto – Twitter